How to Change WordPress URL in Database: A MySQL Tutorial Using phpMyAdmin

 1. Determining the Name of WordPress MySQL Database

-WordPress stores MySQL database name and its credentials in the wp-config.php file.
+WordPress stores the MySQL database names and their credentials in the wp-config.php file.
 You can find this file in your root file directory:

 UPDATE wp_options SET option_value = replace(option_value, 'oldurl.com', 'newurl.com') WHERE option_name = 'home' OR option_name = 'siteurl';UPDATE wp_posts SET guid = replace(guid, 'oldurl.com','newurl.com');UPDATE wp_posts SET post_content = replace(post_content, 'oldurl.com', 'newurl.com'); UPDATE wp_postmeta SET meta_value = replace(meta_value,'oldurl.com','newurl.com');